Skip to content

 Creating Dynamic Hair#

-Before following this tutorial familiarise yourself with the wearables documentation.
+Before following this tutorial familiarise yourself with the Wearables documentation.
 For simulated hair, the workflow differs to section 7.
-HELIX Studio Importing.
+Import Into HELIX Studio.
 This documentation is a supplement to section 7.
 Here, more asset creation detail pertaining to hair bone setup is given along with describing the import process and setting up the Physics Asset.

-For this example we’ve created the new hair bones stemming from the Head bone
+First, you need to create new bones for long pieces of hair e.g. ponytail.
+For this example we’ve created the new hair bones stemming from the Head bone:

 image.png